lilaspourpre/acl-2020/README.md

-# NAACL-HLT 2019 official website
+# ACL 2020 official website

-This is the code for the official website for the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT).
+This is the code for the official website for the 2020 Annual Conference of the Association for Computational Linguistics.
+It was forked from the [official NAACL 2019 website repository](https://github.com/naacl-org/naacl-hlt-2019).

-It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).
+Just like NAACL 2019, this repo is currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).

 You can test this website locally on macOS as follows: